KirlosNabil/KirlosNabil/README.md

 - 🌱 Exploring advanced topics in backend engineering, data structures, and algorithms
 - 👯 Open to collaborating on open-source projects
 - 🤝 Interested in backend systems, AI, and machine learning projects
 - 💬 Ask me anything tech-related — always happy to discuss and help
+- 📫 How to reach me: kirlosnabil956@gmail.com

 ---